-The user who runs the setup utility must have DBA privileges, but if support for TDE is required, then this user must have SYSDBA privileges.
+The user who runs the setup utility must have DBA privileges.

 Multitenant database

 The user who runs the setup utility should have SYSDBA privileges (recommended), but at minimum the user should be a DBA user with privileges for sys.users\$ and sys.enc\$.
 The minimum following grants are required for the SharePlex user: